content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 HasPulpLabels returns a boolean if a field has been set.

+### GetPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`

+GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

+### GetPulpHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHrefOk() (*string, bool)`

+GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpHref(v string)`

+SetPulpHref sets PulpHref field to given value.

+### HasPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpHref() bool`

+HasPulpHref returns a boolean if a field has been set.

+### GetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

+GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

+### GetLatestVersionHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

+GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

+SetLatestVersionHref sets LatestVersionHref field to given value.

+### HasLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

+HasLatestVersionHref returns a boolean if a field has been set.

+### GetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`

+GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

+### GetRetainRepoVersionsOk

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`

+GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`

+SetRetainRepoVersions sets RetainRepoVersions field to given value.

+### HasRetainRepoVersions

+`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`

+HasRetainRepoVersions returns a boolean if a field has been set.

+### SetRetainRepoVersionsNil

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

+ SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

+### UnsetRetainRepoVersions
+`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

+UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
-### GetPulpLastUpdated
+### GetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`
+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.
+GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk
+### GetManifestSigningServiceOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated
+### SetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`
+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.
+SetManifestSigningService sets ManifestSigningService field to given value.

-### HasPulpLastUpdated
+### HasManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.
+HasManifestSigningService returns a boolean if a field has been set.

+### SetManifestSigningServiceNil

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`

+ SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

+### UnsetManifestSigningService
+`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

+UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
 ### GetPulpCreated

 `func (o *ContainerContainerPushRepositoryResponse) GetPulpCreated() time.Time`